Brewers vs. Yankees Player Props Betting Odds

 Yelich Stats

-- Yelich has collected 143 hits with 31 doubles, two triples, 17 home runs and 71 walks.
+- Yelich has put up 143 hits with 31 doubles, two triples, 17 home runs and 71 walks.
 He has driven in 71 runs with 27 stolen bases.

 Yelich Recent Games